azurecitadel/azurecitadel.github.io/workshops/terraform/lab2.md

 * Select the directory if your ID is linked to multiple tenancies
 * Bash in Cloud Shell will open in the Integrated Console
 * You will be prompted to confirm the push of project files from the current workspace to the Cloud Shell
-* The files will be pushed up into a new ~/clouddrive/lab2 directory in the Cloud Shell
+* The files will be pushed up into a new ~/clouddrive/citadel directory in the Cloud Shell
     * Subsequent pushes will be much quicker
-* In the Cloud Shell `cd clouddrive/lab2` and then `ls -l`
+* In the Cloud Shell `cd clouddrive/citadel` and then `ls -l`

 ![Post push](/workshops/terraform/images/postpush.png)

-You can now run through the terraform init, plan and apply workflow using either

-* the normal commands within the Integrated Console (which is toggled with CTRL+'), or
-* using the Command Palette (CTRL+SHIFT+P) and then searching on init, plan and apply to find the commands from the Azure Terraform extension
+You can now run through the terraform init, plan and apply workflow using the Command Palette (CTRL+SHIFT+P).
+If you search on init, plan and apply you will find the commands from the Azure Terraform extension.
+Running these also syncs the files up to Cloud Shell first.

 Confirm that the services are up by checking in the portal of using the CLI.